Woodward, Oklahoma: Economic boom

 From 1934, Trego’s Westwear manufactured western cut clothing for customers all over the world.
 The company frequently made costumes for rodeo stars, movie stars, Dale Evans, and Roy Rogers.

 In late November 1956, people first discovered natural gas in Woodward County at McCormick Number One well; a two-decade boom of oil and gas production ensued.
 Main Street and Oklahoma Avenue stretched westward into the "Oil Patch."

 On January 14, 1957, United States Secretary of Agriculture Ezra Taft Benson accompanied President Dwight David Eisenhower in a 12 mile inspection tour of drought-damaged lands around Woodward.
 A crowd of 12,000 received him at Woodward Municipal Airport.

 One of the largest deposits of iodine in the world underlies many portions of Woodward County.
 Since 1977, numerous companies explored and produced this crude iodine.
 These companies include Woodward Iodine and Deepwater Chemicals, located in Woodward.

 As beef cattle again dominated the land and with the new goal of reestablishing grassy pastures, in 1978, United States Department of Agriculture renamed its facility the Southern Plains Range Research Station.

 The population exceeded 10,000 in the 1970s.
 Good times brought a new high school, a vocational-technical school, a new post office, a new hospital, and an industrial park.

 The economic decline in the oil industry during the 1980s caused the first population decrease in the history of the city.

 National Register of Historic Places listings in Woodward County, Oklahoma, in 1988 added Woodward Crystal Beach Park.

 In March 2023, the National Collegiate Soil Judging Contest took place in Woodward.
 The event was organized by the Oklahoma State University Ferguson College of Agriculture and USDA-NRCS Woodward Major Land Resource Area (MLRA) Soil Survey Office and brought 240 students from 24 universities to Woodward.
 Participating students completed technical descriptions, classifications, and interpretations of soil profiles in the competition, which was won by the University of Maryland.

 Tornadoes

 1947

-On April 9, 1947, the deadliest tornado in Oklahoma history (an F5 on the Fujita Scale) tore through Woodward, killing 181 people, injuring almost 1000, and destroying 100 city blocks.
-The family of tornadoes, known as the 1947 Glazier–Higgins–Woodward tornadoes, ranked as the sixth deadliest in US history.
+On April 9, 1947, the deadliest tornado in Oklahoma history (an F5 on the Fujita Scale) tore through Woodward, killing 107 people in the town, injuring almost 1000, and destroying 100 city blocks.
+The family of tornadoes, known as the 1947 Glazier–Higgins–Woodward tornadoes, ranked as the sixth deadliest in US history with a total death toll of 185.
 They caused many fatalities and much damage in other communities in Texas, Oklahoma, and Kansas.